What’s it like to run an Ultra-Marathon, and how do you motivate yourself to finish any great challenge?

 • After the flat, beautiful monotony of the towpath, the asphalt suddenly feels hard on the feet, and the road pitches up steeply for a half mile as it climbs from the river bed.
 I walk, and so does a guy next to me.
 I say to him, “I was looking forward to getting to this part, but I guess it’s ‘be careful what you wish for…’” He gives me an acknowledging chuckle-grunt, too tired to say more.

 • A metaphor occurs to me out of nowhere: you know how you use a mallet to tenderize a piece of chicken?
 That’s what it feels like the rock gardens of the AT did to my feet.
 Now they’ve been baking in the oven at 350 degrees for a several hours.
-Also: after energy gels every 20 minutes all day, I must be getting hungry for some real food…
+Also: after energy gels every 20 minutes all day, apparently I’m getting hungry for some real food…

 • There’s a guy who looks like Forrest Gump when he ran across America.
 I had passed him on the towpath a while back; now he’s passing me.
 I want to shout, “Run, Forrest, Run!”

 • A mile between walking breaks is getting to be too much; I start to pick target distances and then take mini-breaks of 30 seconds walking; make it to the railroad tracks, or the white house on the left.